 Burns clarifies some of the common misperceptions about the effects of Prohibition.
 For example, he notes that drinking did not increase.
 What changed about drinking was three things.
 First, what people drank.
 Often poisonous rotgut.
 Second, who drank (women in large numbers for the first time).
 And third, how they drank (less often but much more heavily).

 The book’s flaws are minor.
 Burns asserts that the Anti-Saloon League doesn’t exist anymore.
 That may technically be true.
-However, it is now (combined with the American Temperance League) known as the Council on Alcohol Problems.
+The American Temperance League joined with it.
+It’s now known as the Council on Alcohol Problems.
 It actively works to influence public policy on alcohol matters.

 Burns also writes that following the Japanese attack on Pearl Harbor there were no calls for a return to prohibition.
 Actually, temperance advocates did use the war as an excuse to try to impose prohibition.

 Their first target was military bases and those in the military.
 But their efforts were repeatedly rebuffed by both civilian and military leaders.
 Many other efforts to promote prohibition during World War II similarly failed.

 Temperance activists have returned more recently in a new guise.
 Sometimes called neo-temperance or neo-prohibitionist, the new temperance movement is active and growing.